DeclareDesign/DeclareDesign/cran-comments.md

 ## Submission

 Fixing documentation issues and r-devel notes.
 Thank you for your review!
+(We have reviewed an issue when we submitted earlier this month.)

 ## Test environments
 * local OS X install (release)